visurachan/banking-core-api/README.md

 # banking-core-api

-A production-grade banking REST API built with **Java 21**, **Spring Boot 3**, and **PostgreSQL**, implementing the backend engineering patterns used in production fintech systems — double-entry ledger accounting, idempotent transactions, optimistic locking for concurrency safety, and Redis-cached balance derivation.
+A production-grade banking REST API built with **Java 21**, **Spring Boot 3**, and **PostgreSQL**, It implements the backend engineering patterns used in production fintech systems — double-entry ledger accounting, idempotent transactions, optimistic locking for concurrency safety, and Redis-cached balance derivation.
+It also functions as an **Event Producer**, broadcasting financial events via **Apache Kafka** to support a decoupled microservices ecosystem.

 ## Features